|College:||Central Washington '92|

-After spending 13 seasons at Central Washington University, Graham enters his sixth year as EWU’s defensive coordinator, and his fifth as associate head coach.
+After spending 13 seasons at Central Washington University, John Graham enters his seventh year as EWU’s defensive coordinator, and his sixth as associate head coach.
 He coordinates EWU’s annual Coaches Golf Tournament, and also coached EWU’s linebackers in fall 2010 as EWU went on to win the NCAA Division I Championship.

-His defense in 2012 limited Idaho to three points in a season-opening 20-3 victory, then held three more opponents to 19 points or less.
-The squad featured a trio of All-Americans – cornerback T.J.
-Lee, defensive end Jerry Ceja and linebacker Ronnie Hamlin.
+Graham’s defense in 2012 limited Idaho to three points in a season-opening 20-3 victory, then held three more opponents to 19 points or less.
+The squad featured a trio of All-Americans – Lee, Hamlin and defensive end Jerry Ceja.

 Injures plagued the defense in 2011, but Eastern did hold perennial playoff participant Montana to 17 points and ended the season by holding Idaho State to 14 points.
 The Eagles featured first team All-Big Sky selections Matt Johnson (safety) and Lee, with Johnson eventually getting drafted in the fourth round by the Dallas Cowboys of the National Football League.
 Johnson, who finished his Eastern career with 341 tackles to rank fifth in school history and eighth all-time in the Big Sky, missed Eastern’s last four games of his senior season with a biceps injury.
 He was one of seven starters on the defensive side who lost time because of injuries, including two lost for the season.